Bosnian arrested in Germany in connection with Paris 2015 attacks | DW | 27.06.2019

 German media reports said the suspect was traced during a separate weapons control investigation against two Bosnian citizens conducted by Dresden prosecutors together with Germany's federal BKA investigative police agency.

-Special BKA police commandos operating from Bad Dürrenberg, south of Halle in Saxony-Anhalt, had arrested the Paris-implicated suspect on the night of last Thursday, June 20.
+Special BKA police commandos had arrested the Paris-implicated suspect at Bad Dürrenberg, south of Halle in Saxony-Anhalt, on the night of last Thursday, June 20.

 cw,ipj/msh (AFP, AP, dpa)